teamprof/arduino-pico-solar-iot/README.md

 Basic demo of the followings:
 1. Turn mosquito-killing swatter on 10s, then turn it off for 40s
 2. Azure IoT Hub Connection, report battery status every hour

 ---
+## FAQ
+1. Fail to build?
+   >>> Since Arduino requires .ino filename to be same as project directory, please rename the project directory name to "github-pico-solar-iot" from "arduino-pico-solar-iot-main".

+---